 Ofcom – the UK regulatory body that regulates TV video and radio – would be tasked with enforcing the legislation if passed.

-What does the government say about the Online Harms Bill?
+What does the government say about the Online Safety Bill?

 The government says it is seeking to make the UK a safer place to be online while defending free expression.